thoughtspot/thoughtspot.github.io/_end-user/pinboards/follow-pinboard.md

 In the **Follow** scheduler, specify the email schedule by marking the appropriate options in the pulldown menus.
 The default schedule is weekly, on the day and time when you configure the schedule.

+{% include note.html content="If you have the <strong>Can schedule Pinboards</strong> privilege, you can schedule Pinboard deliveries for other users and groups.
+If you do not have this privilege, you can only schedule Pinboard deliveries for yourself." %}

 <!--![Schedule the notifications]({{ site.baseurl }}/images/follow-schedule.png "Schedule the notifications")-->

 <!--![Schedule the notifications]({{ site.baseurl }}/images/pinboard-follow-schedule.png "Schedule the notifications")-->